0x7ax/Bizness/README.md

 The problem with that hash is that it needs a salt which doesn't appear in the file

-With more recon, we found a derby database which has the salt for the hash above
+With more recon, we found an Apache Derby database which has the salt for the hash above

 ![derby database](https://github.com/0x7ax/Bizness/assets/91915054/b3e88449-f7be-442b-a060-25044556f1e5)

 We can see that the hash for user admin is $SHA$d$uP0_QaVBpDWFeo8-dRzDqRwXQ2I

-We can crack this using john or hashcat, but a more effiecient way would be to use a script that encrypts the contents of rockyou.txt and compare it to the string we have
+We can crack this using john or hashcat, but a more efficient way would be to use a script that encrypts the contents of rockyou.txt and compare it to the string we have

-For that I used the following python script which I found online: [pass.py](pass.py)
+For that I used the following python script which I found online: [pass.py](pass.py), also credits go to the owner

 ![pass.py](https://github.com/0x7ax/Bizness/assets/91915054/9883b0a3-0794-4eec-880a-b26041ff0c44)

  We got a hit, *monkeybizness*

- Use the following command and enter the password above to privesc to root
+ Use the following command and enter the password above to get root access

  `$ su root`

  ![root](https://github.com/0x7ax/Bizness/assets/91915054/b34f5cf9-b38d-45e1-b00a-dd132ac78d69)

 # Conclusion
-Bizness was an easy HTB box that has a vulnerable OFbiz platform which leads to RCE.
+Bizness was an easy HTB box that has a vulnerable OFbiz service which leads to RCE.

 This is for educational purposes only